 Messrs Chaturvedi and Partners, the Auditors of the Company, retire at

 the forthcoming Annual General Meeting, and being eligible, offer

 themselves for re-appointment.

-Your Board has appointed Messrs D. Sabyasachi & Co., Cost Accountants,
+Your Board had appointed Messrs D. Sabyasachi & Co., Cost Accountants,

-to carry out the Cost Audit of the Company in respect of Paints & Varnishes for the
+to carry out the Cost Audit in respect of Paints & Varnishes for the

 been filed with the Ministry of Corporate Affairs, Cost Audit Branch,